 cd windows\resources\themes

-4. In case you have an idea about the name of the theme but don’t remember it exactly, you can type dir in the command prompt and hit enter.
-This will list all of the files and folders in the windows themes folder.
-For instance, in the screenshot below, I have the Ades theme, the Papyros theme, and Windows’ default Aero theme.
-These three folders are Ades, aero, and Papyros and there are multiple .theme files. windows command prompt
+4. In case you don’t remember the name of the theme, type dir in the command prompt and hit enter.
+This will list all files and folders in the Windows themes folder.
+For instance, in the screenshot below, I have Ades, Papyros, and Windows’ default Aero theme.
+These three folders are Ades, aero, and Papyros and there are multiple .theme files.windows command prompt

 5. As mentioned before we now have to delete the corrupt theme.
 This theme will have one or multiple theme files such as corrupt theme 01.theme, corrupt theme 02.theme, etc., and a folder named corrupt theme.
 Use the del command to delete these files and the rmdir command to delete the folder.
 For instance, if I had to delete the Ades theme from my computer, I’d use the following commands: